Behavior-UI/behavior-ui/js/Docs/Delegators/Delegator.Ajax.md

 ### Notes

 If you're using [Behavior](http://github.com/anutron/behavior) with Delegator, you should connect the two so that the response can be run through Behavior's filtering mechanisms.
 See the documentation for Delegator.

+### failureTriggers

+An example of how to specify a delegators to invoke if a request should fail:

+  <a class="btn btn-default"
+    data-trigger="ajax Stop"
+    data-ajax-options="
+      {
+        'useSpinner':true,
+        'action':'replace',
+        'target':'self',
+        'failureTriggers':{
+          '!&gt;div::addClass':{
+            'class':'red'
+          }
+        }
+      }"
+      href="/sandbox/echo_html">...</a>